jupyterhub/mybinder.org-deploy/docs/source/deployment/how.md

 3. If you haven't already, run the `list_new_commits.py` script in the `scripts/` folder.
 This will print out a URL that describes the changes made to both BinderHub and repo2docker.
-4. Make a PR to the `master` branch with the changes you want.
+4. Make a PR to the `main` branch with the changes you want.

     - Name the PR like so: `<TOOL-CHANGED>: <OLD-HASH>...<NEW-HASH>`
     - In the description of the PR, paste the full URL that you printed out